OpenTranslationBible/open-bible/en-GB/61.2 Peter/md/2-peter-02.md

 ## 2 Peter 2:13

-suffering wrong as the wages of doing wrong.
+suffering harm as the wages of doing wrong.
 They count it a pleasure to revel in the daytime.
-They are stains and blemishes, reveling in their deceptions as they feast with you,
+They are stains and blemishes, delighting in their deceptions as they feast with you,

 ## 2 Peter 2:14

-having eyes full of adultery that never cease from sin, enticing unstable souls, having hearts trained in greed, accursed children;
+having eyes full of adultery that never cease from sinning, enticing unstable souls, with hearts trained in greed, accursed children;

 ## 2 Peter 2:15

-abandoning the right way, they have gone astray, having followed the way of Balaam, the son of Beor, who loved the reward of unrighteousness;
+forsaking the right way, they have wandered off, having followed the path of Balaam, the son of Beor, who loved the reward of unrighteousness;

 ## 2 Peter 2:16

-but he received a rebuke for his own offence, for a mute donkey, speaking with a human voice, restrained the insanity of the prophet.
+but he received a rebuke for his own offence, for a mute donkey, speaking with a human voice, restrained the madness of the prophet.

 ## 2 Peter 2:17

-These are springs without water and mists driven by a storm, for whom the black darkness has been reserved.
+These are springs without water and mists driven by a storm, for whom the deepest darkness has been reserved.

 ## 2 Peter 2:18